Femme Fatale Tour: Broadcast and recordings

-In July 2011, a high-quality recording of the Las Vegas show was uploaded to YouTube.
+In July 2011, a camera recording of the Las Vegas show was uploaded to YouTube.
 On July 14, 2011, the vice president of Online Anti-Piracy from the Recording Industry Association of America (RIAA), Marc McDevitt, requested a subpoena at a federal court to obtain personal details from YouTube of the user who uploaded the video, including the IP address, e-mail address and any other relevant information to identify the person.
 Although it is common for major music labels to send takedown requests to YouTube, it is thought to be the first time the RIAA filed legal action against the video hosting site in order to obtain the personal details of an uploader.
-The case was closed after a week; according to a copyright lawyer, it is most likely that the subpoena was granted by the court and that YouTube agreed to hand over the personal details that were requested.
+The case was closed after a week; according to a copyright lawyer, it is most likely that the court granted the subpoena and that YouTube agreed to hand over the personal details that were requested.
 The video was removed from YouTube, but copies of the full concert can still be found on the site.

 On August 12, 2011, Spears announced through her Twitter account that the Toronto shows at the Air Canada Centre would be taped to air on the Epix television channel, and for release on DVD.
 Within minutes of her announcement, traffic to EPIX social sites doubled and Britney Spears became a worldwide trending topic on Twitter.
 The show, initially titled Britney Spears: Femme Fatale, was shot in 2D and 3D by 3ality Digital.
 On September 9, 2011, it was announced by the BBC that BBC Worldwide had attained distribution rights of the show outside the United States.
 The 2D version will be available for broadcast from Christmas Eve 2011, with the 3D version available in February 2012.
 The special premiered on November 12, 2011 at 20:00 EST (01:00 UTC).
 It received mixed reviews from critics: some praised the special and the impressive stage, while others criticized Spears' dancing.
 The DVD and Blu-ray were released in the United States on November 21, 2011.
 The DVD was released in the United Kingdom on November 28, 2011.
 During the concert in Lima, Peru, the song "I Wanna Go" was professionally filmed by Coca-Cola as part of the competition "Dance with Britney Spears."